cheuktingli/psitip/README.rst

         # Prove Zhang-Yeung inequality
         print(bool(2*I(Z&W) <= I(X&Y) + I(X & Z+W) + 3*I(Z&W | X) + I(Z&W | Y))) # returns True

-- **Double Markov property** [Csiszar-Korner 2011] is given by :code:`dblmarkov()`.
+- **Double Markov property** [Csiszar-Körner 2011] is given by :code:`dblmarkov()`.
 It states that if X-Y-Z and Y-X-Z are Markov chains, then there exists W that is a function of X, a function of Y, and (X,Y)-W-Z is Markov chain.
 For example:

   .. code-block:: python